chel-007/channel-ai/_posts/2020-09-08-books deep learning 2020.md

 * Try to choose a field you want to start working in, but as much as this is an important step, it can also be helpful to dance around a bit, to find what you love best before making a choice - At the end of the day, regardless of what you choice is, be openminded in all cases.
 Now I would give an example of why I said so: My Interest in Deep learning is Computer Vision and Image Synthesis e.g Gans, at least that's where my major interest lies.
 I avoided kaggle community because I thought most of the projects there were limited to "Data-Science and Machine learning".
 Yh, I was quite ignorant and was strictly into Computer Vision.
 Short story, I decided to have a shot at kaggle, well, I found out that there were lots of computer vision projects available.
 And well, as a beginner, I completed some simple Data-science projects, got to learn pandas, scikit-learn and data-visualization libraries.
 This was great for me because I learnt some new stuffs and actually found out that I loved Visualizing data.

 * Well, the path to mastering Deep learning(deep learning might be too broad to master, let's just say, your specific field) has many channels, one person can do so many stuffs along the way but get there later than someone who thoretically did less.
 My grammer isn't too great here, I'm also growing in it just like you.
-What I can do though, is refer you to a great post by Jason Brownlee, in his post he talks about the Best way to Learn & Do Deep Learning - Everything in that post alings with my views. <a href=""></a>
+What I can do though, is refer you to a great post by Jason Brownlee, in his post he talks about the Best way to Learn & Do Deep Learning - Everything in that post alings with my views. <a href="https://machinelearningmastery.com/what-is-deep-learning/">Deep learning Getting Started</a>

 <h4>Summary</h4>
 In this article,